 The Company states that it fully complies with the provisions of the relevant Greek legislation, rules and regulations and internal corporate values for the development of corporate governance principles it applies and has adapted those defined by the existing institutional framework of corporate governance.

-The Company does not implement some specific practices that are specifically mentioned below:
+The Company does not adopt some specific practices that are specifically mentioned below:

 PART Α – THE BOARD OF DIRECTORS AND ITS MEMBERS